divaamahajan/URLshortening-distributed-system/README.md

 - **Note:** The `externalDNS` argument is optional.
 Include it only if your service is hosted externally.
 For local runs, you can omit it.

 ###### 2. Running the Client:
+ Run the following command to start the client application on port 3000:
 ```bash
 docker run -p 3000:3000 --name client-container client-image
 ```